uniwue-rz/lyra-base/README.md

 - [Introduction to Parameters](http://symfony.com/doc/current/service_container/parameters.html#parameters-in-configuration-files)

 ## Testing
-To test the **Lyra/Base** on the given machine you need to use composer to install the dependencies first.
+To test the **Lyra Base** on the given machine you need to use composer to install the dependencies first.

 ```bash
 composer install